KoubaPetr/PoseEstimationExamples/README.md

 The folder ExampleVideos contains 10 videos of the 10 different international style dances, with overlaid skeletons as returned by OpenPose BODY_25 format

 The video 'chachacha_tracking_normalization.avi' illustrates results of our tracking and normalization procedure - same colored skeletons in consecutive frames mean the tracking matches these two skeletons as belonging to the same person.
+Grey coloured skeleton means low confidence in tracking and such tracklets are ignored.